BigBoyBarney/BigBoyBarney.github.io/_tabs/about.md

 I am what you would conventionally call a nerd, with a passion for games, fantasy and anime (here is my [AniList](https://anilist.co/user/BigBoyBarney/) if you're curious).
 I am fluent in English, German and Hungarian, and I'm conversational in French, so I like to think that I know what I'm talking about when it comes to language learning.
 Since I'm currently in the process of learning Japanese, language-related posts will tend to focus on that.

-I hope you find something that interesting here!
+I hope you find something that interests you here!

 You can contact me on [Discord](https://discord.com/users/353210479578972160), [GitHub](https://github.com/BigBoyBarney) or [AniList](https://anilist.co/user/BigBoyBarney/) :)